-6 We have nothing to report on the other matters on which we are required to report by exception
+7. We have nothing to report on other matters on which we are required to report by exception

-Under the Companies Act 1931-2004, we are required to report to you if, in our opinion:
+We have nothing to report in respect of the following matters where the Companies Acts 1931 to 2004 require us to report to you if, in our opinion:

-- adequate accounting records have not been kept by the parent Company, or returns adequate for our audit have not been received from branches not visited by us; or - the parent Company financial statements are not in agreement with the accounting records and returns; or - certain disclosures of directors' remuneration specified by law are not made; or - we have not received all the information and explanations we require for our audit.
+- proper books of account have not been kept by the parent company and proper returns adequate for our audit have not been received from branches not visited by us; or - the parent company financial statements are not in agreement with the books of account and returns; or - certain disclosures of directors' remuneration specified by law are not made; or - we have not received all the information and explanations we require for our audit.